liquity/ChickenBond/README.md

 In migration mode, no funds are permanent.
 The buckets are split in this manner:

-- Pending LUSD in the LUSD Silo
+- Pending LUSD in the LUSD Silo (constitutes all pending LUSD)
 - Acquired LUSD in the LUSD Silo
 - Acquired LUSD in Curve

 ### Flow of funds between individual buckets

 For the global permanent and acquired buckets, the split is updated by shifter functions which move funds between the SP vault and the Curve pool.
-Here is an outline of how funds flow between buckets from various system operations:
+Here is an outline of how funds flow between buckets due to various system operations:

 `createBond:` deposits the bonded LUSD to the Yearn SP vault pending bucket